fieldtrip/website/development/project/symmetric_dipoles.md

 ## Beaming cortico-muscular coherence with a two-dipole source model

-FIXME extend with refchan, e.g. repeat dipolesimulation and add the timecourse of a nice signal to an additional channel in the data.
+FIXME extend with refchan, e.g., repeat dipolesimulation and add the timecourse of a nice signal to an additional channel in the data.